How to Grow a Beautiful Small-Space Garden (Flowers, Ferns, and Herbs)

 hayrack on fence fill with spring flowers

-For the sunnier side, I use new wave petunias, dahlberg daisies, melampodium, dianthus, bachelor buttons, million belles, potato vines, gomphrena and other plants I can’t remember the names of.
+For the sunnier side, I use new wave petunias, dahlberg daisies, melampodium, dianthus, bachelor buttons, million bells, potato vines, gomphrena, and other plants I can’t remember the names of.

 hayrack on fence fill with spring flowers